 Step 5

 Fill a silver cup or glass cup with crushed ice.
-Add 1/4 of mint simple syrup to each cup.
+Add 2-3 tablespoons of mint simple syrup to each cup.
+You can adjust the "minty-ness" of the drink to your preference.

 Step 6